dbaron/declarative-partial-updates/route-matching-explainer.md

 </script>
 ```

+## Element-scoped route maps

+Allow intercepting navigations and styling current routes in a way that's encapsulated for a certain element.
+This can allow using navigation-like features inside a component without necessarily affecting the document's URL/state.

+More details on that TBD.

 # Summary
 - Declarative route matching is about mapping between UI and URL navigation.
 - It is done by naming `URLPattern`s as routes, and mapping them to style (and later on to HTML-UI).